 Pine Farms Orchard

 Pine Farms Orchard is just a short drive from Toronto and is open for apple picking.
 To get into the farm is a $5 admission fee per person.
-The farm encourages visitors to bring their own bags and to wear a mask when picking in the orchard.
-For everyone’s safety, it’s best for people to stay 6 feet apart from others.
+The farm encourages visitors to bring their own bags.
+A variety of their apples are ready for picking.
+Pick your own apples are weighed by the pound at $2.00/lb you must pay for what you pick.
 Visitors can also enjoy pastries from the bakeshop or grab some lunch at the Orchard Café.

 Organics Family Farm

 Organics Farm is also not far from Toronto.
 This Markham farm has opened for apple picking and is open on weekdays from 9 am to 6 pm.
-There’s a $14 admission fee which includes a 5lb bag of the apples you picked from the farm.
-The farm asks that you call ahead or check the website before visiting.
+There’s a $15 admission fee which includes a 5lb bag of the apples you picked from the farm.
+They do not take reservations or bookings for picking.

 Chudleigh’s has been around for over 50 years and grows over 22 types of apples in their orchards.
 The farm is located in Halton Hills where people can get a taste of the country life.
-In order to visit Chudleigh’s orchard, you must purchase an admission ticket online in advance.
-Everyone must wear a mask in the designated areas.
-The farm is currently not accepting cash and is open until 8:30 am to 6 pm.
+In order to visit Chudleigh’s orchard, you must purchase an admission ticket online for a specific date and time.
+Adult tickets are $16 and $14 for children.
+You can enjoy all the farm activities during your three-hour time slot.
+The farm hours are from 8:30 am until 6 pm.

 To go apple picking at Dixie Orchards you must first reserve a time online.
 Visitors can choose from a variety of apples like Sunrise, Ginger Gold, Mcintosh, and more.
-With the admission fee, you can also check the farm’s sunflower field, corn maze, and pumpkin patch.
-The farm asks that everyone stays 6 feet apart and will be providing bags this year for everyone visiting.
+With the admission fee, you can also check the farm’s animals, the corn maze, and the pumpkin patch.
+Walk-ins are only allowed if there is space.
+The admission fee is $5.30, however any items you pick are an additional cost.

 Just outside of Toronto is Caledon’s Albion Orchards.
 The farm has been around since 1967 and has been featured in Chatelaine for being one of the best apple orchards in Canada.
+Pick your own is only available on weekends and holidays.
 The farm is running on a first come first serve basis and is open from 10 am to 6 pm.
+They ask that you please bring cash to decrease wait time when busy.
 You can choose from different types of apples like Spartan, Royal Gala, Empire, and more.
-You can also grab some pie for dessert at The Country Store located in Albion Orchards.
+It costs $20 for a 10 lb bag that can be shared amongst two people.

 Archibald’s Estate & Winery

 On September 11th, Archibald’s Estate & Winery will be open for apple picking.
 Since 1967, the Archibald’s have been growing apples and have over 10,000 trees in their orchard.
 They have all the apples you could want and even sell apple-flavoured wines and ciders.
 The farm is open from Friday to Sunday from 10 am to 5 pm.
-You must call or email to book ahead to visit the farm.
+No reservations are required, it’s a first come first served basis.
+For apple picking, you drive your car into the orchard after checking in and park it.
+There’s no admission fee, however, you must purchase a minimum of half a bushel per car.

 Luna Farms is located in Stoney Creek, Hamilton.
-The farm is open from Wednesdays through Sundays from 9 am to 5 pm.
+The farm is open from Friday to Sunday from 9 am to 5 pm.
 You can pick from over 25 different types of apples and even compare the flavours of each to see which one tastes better.
 You’ll never know how delicious apples can be if you don’t try all the different types that can be grown.

 JC Agri Orchards

 JC Agri Orchards is now open for apple picking in King City.
-The farm encourages you to bring your own bags and wear a mask.
-The farm also provides wagon rides and tours of the orchard on Fridays.
-They are open Fridays through Sunday from 9 am to 5 pm.
+The farm encourages you to bring your own bags.
+They are open Fridays through Sundays from 9 am to 5 pm.
+The admission fee is $5 per person.
+Pick your own apple prices are determined by the pound.
+The farm also provides tours on Fridays.
+To arrange a time for a tour you must email them in advance.

 You can pick your own apples and check out the farmers market at this Bowmanville farm.
 The market sells everything from fruits, vegetables, fresh cheese, meals to go, and of course pies.
-It even has a playground for the kids to enjoy after apple picking.
+The admission fee is $5 for adults and $2 for children.
+For any apples picked it is $2.75 per pound.
+Admission also includes access to their petting zoo and Watson playground.